reverse-squared/SomeClicker/README.md

 # Java Clicker Game

 This is the code to our Java Clicker.
 All of this game is written in Java.
+It has semi-working support for mods.